Hypothesis Testing for Regression Models#

 Plot 1: Residuals vs Fitted We can see vertical lines of dots which is a reflection of the fact the observed X variable only contains whole numbers.
 On the right hand side the points appear reasonably random in the space, but perhaps some bias to the left hand side.

-Plot 4: Residuals vs Leverage There are some samples with extreme values (on the far right) not quite in line the rest of the points but not outside the accepted region.
+Plot 4: Residuals vs Leverage There are some samples with extreme values (on the far right) not quite in line with the rest of the points, but not outside the accepted region.

 Inspecting the Assumptions Exercise#